 The easiest way to use calendula oil is to mix it with beeswax or other plant butters like shea or cocoa butters and use it as a homemade healing cream.
 Use the balm twice a day for benefits.
 You can also buy calendula-infused healing balms.

 3. As A Makeup Remover

 The oil can be used to remove makeup.
-Mix calendula oil with other vegetable oils and use it as an oil cleanser to lift waterproof makeup.
+Mix calendula oil with other vegetable oils and use it as an oil cleanser to lift waterproof makeup in non-oily skin.